CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 channel to signal the client that no more messages will be sent to the client.

 The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
-If the client's `send` buffer is full,/* Added IControl Library */ then the hub assumes that the client is dead or stuck.
+If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
 In this case, the hub unregisters the client and closes the websocket.